bilgino/angularforddd/README.md

 **» Aggregate entity checklist:**

-- It's a top-level/core business object
+- It's a top-level core business object
 - It's bounded from the viewpoint of a business use cases
 - It's based on a root entity and typically acts as a cluster of related domain entities and value objects
 - It's global identity, state, lifecycle and receives the name of the bounded context